CSULB Institutional Review Board (IRB)

-If you were IRB Certified using the CSULB Training Modules before September 1, 2013, that Certification remains valid until August 31, 2016.
-You do not have to complete the CITI course until the expiration of that certification.
+If you were IRB Certified using the CSULB Training Modules before September 1, 2013, that Certification expired on August 31, 2016.
+You must complete the CITI course to be certified..

 When you have finished the training, visit IRBNet to register and create IRBNet account.